zenstackhq/zenstack-docs/docs/the-complete-guide/part1/3-cli.md

 Don't forget to restart your dev server to let the changes take effect.
 ```

 A bunch of plugins are run.
-When it completes, the `prisma/schema.prisma` file should be updated to contain the new models we added.
-You can also use the models in your TS code now since the Prisma Client code is also regenerated.
+When it is complete, the `prisma/schema.prisma` file should be updated to contain the new models we added.
+You can also use the models in your TS code now since the Prisma Client code has also been regenerated.

 Finally, push the schema to the database: